AndreiGanichev/knowledge-base/Software/Architecture/Principles/Duplication vs Coupling.md

 ## Duplication

-> Microservices form a shared nothing architecture — the goal is to decrease coupling as much as possible.
+> Microservices form a [[Shared nothing architecture]] — the goal is to decrease coupling as much as possible.
 Generally, **duplication is preferable to coupling**.

 [[Building evolutionary architectures book]].
 Architectural Coupling